(Pocket-lint) - If you're holding your shiny new Android smartphone and wondering how to get the most from it, then you've come to the right place.

 Which is the best Android browser?

 There are lots of browsers available for Android, with each offering a range of different options.
-The stock browser is Chrome and that's the best Android browser for many people, as it syncs with Chrome on the desktop and gives easy access to your Google history.
+The stock browser is Chrome and that's the best Android browser for many people, as it syncs with Chrome on the desktop and gives easy access to your Google history for a seamless experience.

 However, when you're looking at a new device, you might find that you have another browser, likely one that has been tinkered with by the device manufacturer.
 More often than not, you can ignore it and go straight for Chrome.
 If you have more than one browser installed, the phone will ask you which to open until you select a default.
 Often you just have to tap the message that pops up and you're done.